-In addition to the Common Application or the Universal College Application, Princeton University requires the Princeton Supplement.
-You submit the Supplement online through either the Common Application or Universal College Application.
+In addition to the Coalition Application, the Common Application or the Universal College Application, Princeton University requires the Princeton Supplement.
+You submit the Supplement online through either the Coalition Application, Common Application or Universal College Application.
 You will be able to view the Supplement in full on whichever application you choose, after you add Princeton University to your list.

-For quick reference, below are the short answer and essay questions included in the Princeton Supplement.
+For quick reference, below are the short answer and essay questions included in the Princeton Supplement for 2018-19.

 Please briefly elaborate on one of your extracurricular activities or work experiences that was particularly meaningful to you.
 (Response required in about 150 words.)